 Action, Adventure

 One of the most decorated video game properties of all time, Naughty Dog's The Last of Us envisions a world that could realistically be Resident Evil's worst outcome if the viruses were allowed to spread unchecked.
-Beyond the somewhat similar monsters, the 2013 release is a third-person shooter that is somewhat similar to Resident Evil 4, albeit with a heavier focus on stealth; nevertheless, gameplay-wise, Resi fans should not find it too difficult to adapt to The Last of Us's rhythm, and that also holds true for the sequel.
+Beyond the somewhat similar monsters, the 2013 release is a third-person shooter that is somewhat similar to Resident Evil 4, albeit with a heavier focus on stealth; nevertheless, gameplay-wise, Resi fans should not find it too difficult to adapt to The Last of Us's rhythm, and that also holds for the sequel.

-Narratively, Naughty Dog focused more on the games' characters, taking them on personal tales that lean into elevated and psychological horror territory rather than b-movie entertainment.
+Narratively, Naughty Dog focused more on the games' characters, taking them on personal tales that lean into elevated and psychological horror territory rather than B-movie entertainment.
 One type of story is not necessarily better than the other, but it does make for very different tones.

 Outlast